-Digital transformation programmes have and continue to be the prime focus for organisations of all shapes and sizes.
+Digital transformation programmes have and continue to be the prime focus for organisations of all shapes and size.
 The impact of COVID-19 has meant those who have yet to put their digital plans into action are desperately playing catch-up, as they look to mitigate the effects of continued disruption while maintaining operational efficiency.

-Terms such as data culture and data literacy are growing in use in recent years, for good reason.
+Terms such as data culture and data literacy have been growing in use in recent years, for good reason.
 Every organisation uses data – whether it’s a huge multinational with thousands of employees or the local florist, data and the information it provides is instrumental in delivering success.
 In addition, digital transformation isn’t an overnight process either, commanding considerable resources in both time and money.

 We know data is all around us and effective use of that data is vital, the challenge for an organisation however is encouraging everyone to sing from the same hymn sheet.
-This means whichever colleague from whichever department has the same understanding and appreciation of data, resulting in benefits across the board.
+This means whichever colleague from whichever department has the same understanding and appreciation of data, delivering benefits across the board.

 A statistic from a recent survey by Qlik, suggests failing to put employees at the heart of data strategy costs organisations an eye watering £10billion in lost productivity each year.
-This means organisations are too focussed on the tools and implementation, instead of the people that will generate a return on investment through data and use the associated systems.
+This means organisations are too focussed on the tools and implementation, instead of the people that will generate a return on investment through data and using the associated systems.

 How can an organisation foster a strong data culture?

 As you might expect, it’s not an overnight process but an ongoing journey – drawing parallels with digital transformation initiatives in that regard.